Work assessment allowance (AAP)

 We use your work ability assessment as a basis for the follow-up decision and our decision regarding AAP.

-If you have comments on the work ability assessment we have made, you can give us feedback, e.g. through the dialogue service in the activity plan (text in Norwegian).
+If you have comments on the work ability assessment we have made, you can give us feedback, e.g. through the dialogue service in the activity plan.

 A follow-up decision is an assessment by us regarding the help you need to find or return to work.
 This decision is not about financial support.